-Where HL receives client orders for International Bonds / Eurobonds, if a price cannot be returned through the RSP, HL will use external market data maintained by the LSE Orderbook for Retail Bonds ("ORB") to determine the price and depth of the market.
+Where HL receives client orders for International Bonds / Eurobonds, if a price cannot be returned through the RSP, HL will use the LSE Orderbook for Retail Bonds ("ORB") to determine the price and depth of the market.
 Once this information has been gathered, HL will utilise our wider network of Debt instrument execution venues to fulfil the client's order.